- Test and validate both natural language responses and SQL query results directly within the chat interface.

 Review & Validation:

-- Select Mark as reviewed to confirms that the SQL code has been validated or checked, streamlining collaborative workflows.
+- Select Mark as reviewed to confirm that the SQL code has been validated or checked, streamlining collaborative workflows.

 - Once ready, click on Confirm.